 "We recreated the main hallways and classrooms on our soundstage.
 A convincing replica, I myself can barely tell the difference between the original and our stage set version while watching the series.
 The gym was born from a defunct rec facility on Mare Island.
 We completely renovated the structure: stripped, repainted and fished the floors; added the bleachers; painted the walls; added all the banners and dressing, which truly created a sense of history for our fictional school."

-For those who have seen 13 Reasons Why, the production design team's hard work in choosing real locations, recreating sets and carefully bringing the pages of the original novel to life is evident, with every element involved in the series doing its utmost to draw audiences in and make you a part of the sad story of Hannah's short life.
+For those who have seen 13 Reasons Why, the production design team's hard work in choosing real locations, recreating sets and carefully bringing the pages of the original novel to life is evident.
+Every element involved in the series does its utmost to draw audiences in, and make you a part of the sad story of Hannah's short life.
 Not only does the TV adaptation of 13 Reasons Why do a service to its source material, but it's also yet another high quality production in Netflix's impressive catalogue of original series.

-To see Diane's work in 13 Reasons Why you can stream Season 1 on Netflix now.
+To see Diane Lederman's work in 13 Reasons Why you can stream Season 1 on Netflix now.

 What was your favorite part of 13 Reasons Why?